Bernard Purdie

 Derek Taylor

 was another of Epstein's personal assistants.
 He later served as press officer for Apple Corps, the parent company of Apple Records.
 Taylor's books about The Beatles include "As Time Goes By" (1973), "Fifty Years Adrift" (1984) and "It Was Twenty Years Ago Today" (1987).
-There is no reference to Bernard Purdie in any of Derek Taylor's books.
+There is no mention of Bernard Purdie in any of Derek Taylor's books.

 Alistair Taylor was with Brian Epstein when he "discovered" The Beatles at the Cavern Club in November 1961.
 Taylor continued in The Beatles' employment for many years afterwards, eventually serving as General Manager of Apple Records.
 His two books about The Beatles, "Yesterday: The Beatles Remembered" (1988) and "A Secret History, an Inside Account of The Beatles' Rise and Fall" (2003), make no mention of Bernard Purdie.